pySim-shell

 activate_file

-Activate the specified EF.
-This used to be called REHABILITATE in TS 11.11 for classic
+Activate the specified EF by sending an ACTIVATE FILE apdu command (used to be called REHABILITATE in TS 11.11 for classic SIM).

 usage: activate_file [-h] NAME